 Universities face many challenges with the changing nature of social media and communications.

-They are affected in many ways, from marketing their services to prospect students to the additional challenge of training students in order to make them work ready.
-Professors and academics also struggle to keep up with the latest developments of social media and the benefits that can come about by being active on the appropriate platforms.
+They are affected in many ways, from marketing their services to prospective students to the additional challenge of training students in order to make them work ready.
+Professors and academics also struggle to keep up with the latest developments in social media and the benefits that can come about by being active on the appropriate platforms.

 The professional online network can often be the first port of call for potential employers doing background checks on candidates.
 A LinkedIn profile can serve as the main professional representation of university leavers online, from showcasing their achievements via projects, links to qualifications they hold and multimedia content, to displaying recommendations and endorsements of their unique skills from trustworthy people who have first-hand experience working with them.
 However, LinkedIn can only represent them in the best possible light if all their information is optimised and exhibited in the right manner.

 All universities want the best for their students and alumni and assisting them in being active and successful LinkedIn members stands them in unbelievably good stead when they hit the job search market, paving the way for higher employment stats and thriving careers.